swopnilnep/MailViz/README.md

-# Viz: Email Analytics Platform
+# MailViz: An Email Visualization and Analytics Platform

 ## Philosophy